Call Us for More Information

 Superfund Sites in Maine

-There are 14 industrial or military sites in Maine placed on the National Priorities List (NPL) as part of the Superfund law, which was passed by Congress in 1980 in response to the improper disposal of hazardous substances.
+There are 14 industrial or military sites in Maine placed on the National Priorities List (NPL) as part of the Superfund law.
+Congress passed the law in 1980 in response to the improper disposal of hazardous substances.
 Only after a preliminary investigation indicates that federal involvement is warranted is a site placed on the list.

-Asbestos was listed as one of the contaminants at both the Brunswick Naval Air Station and the Portsmouth Naval Shipyard in Kittery, along with the Eastern Surplus Company in Meddybemps.
-Maine faces a number of challenges with the asbestos present in the state.
+Asbestos is a contaminant listed at the Brunswick Naval Air Station and the Portsmouth Naval Shipyard in Kittery.
+It’s also present at the Eastern Surplus Company in Meddybemps.
+In addition to Superfund sites, Maine is also home to a Brownfield site contaminated with asbestos.
+According to the U.S. Environmental Protection Agency (EPA), brownfields may contain a hazardous substance, pollutant or contaminant.
+Maine faces several challenges with asbestos present in the state.

-Demolition of the Forester Manufacturing plant in Wilton was halted in July 2011 after airborne tests revealed the building contained high levels of asbestos.
-The Occupational Safety and Health Administration (OSHA) was called to perform the tests, which returned higher than permissible levels of asbestos for workers to be present.
+Demolition of an EPA brownfield, the Forster Manufacturing Co. factory in Wilton, was halted in July 2011.
+The delay occurred after airborne tests revealed the building contained high levels of asbestos.
+The Occupational Safety and Health Administration (OSHA) performed the tests.
+Results showed higher than permissible levels of asbestos for workers to be present.
+About 10 demolition workers were asked to leave the job site.